- Describe the purpose of Einstein Analytics permission set licenses and how to assign them.

 That “something” is to create a permission set.
 Select the permissions you want to assign from the specific permissions enabled by the PSL, and add them to the permission set.
 You then assign that permission set to users.

-The basic process makes things much simpler: All you do is assign one of the prebuilt permission sets that come with an Analytics platform license.
+The quick process makes things much simpler: All you do is assign one of the prebuilt permission sets that come with an Einstein Analytics platform license.
 (With basic permission assignment, you don’t have to be concerned about permission set licenses.)

 The PSL determines which permissions you can assign to a user.
 You can only assign permissions that are included in that user’s PSL.

-Your DE org includes the Analytics Platform (and/or (or Einstein Analytics Plus) PSL, which lets you assign a number of user permissions, including the following:
+Your DE org includes the Einstein Analytics Platform or Plus PSL, which lets you assign a number of user permissions, including the following:

 - Create and Edit Analytics Dashboards